-Name of Beneficial Owner (1) Type of Ownership Number of Shares Percentage of Class Percentage of all Equity Shares Percentage of Voting Power Onex Corporation (2)(3) Direct and Indirect 29,637,316 MVS 100.0% 12.9% 78.8% 1,996,231 SVS 1.0% Gerald W. Schwartz (2)(4) Direct and Indirect 29,637,316 MVS 100.0% 12.9% 78.8% 2,184,975 SVS 1.1% 1.0% MacKenzie Financial Corporation (5)(6) Indirect 31,678,931 SVS 15.9% 13.8% 3.4% Letko, Brosseau & Ass.
+Name of Beneficial Owner (1) Type of Ownership Number of Shares Percentage of Class Percentage of all Equity Shares Percentage of Voting Power Onex Corporation (2)(3) Direct and Indirect 29,637,316 MVS 100.0% 12.9% 78.8% • 1,996,231 SVS 1.0% Gerald W. Schwartz (2)(4) Direct and Indirect 29,637,316 MVS 2,184,975 SVS 100.0% 1.1% 12.9% 1.0% 78.8% MacKenzie Financial Corporation (5)(6) Indirect 31,678,931 SVS 15.9% 13.8% 3.4% Letko, Brosseau & Ass.
 Inc. (7)(8) Indirect 13,754,240 SVS 6.9% 6.0% 1.5% Barclays Global Investors (9)(10) Indirect 12,975,227 SVS 6.5% 5.7% 1.4% Total percentage of all equity shares and total percentage of voting power 39.4% 85.2%

-- Less than 1%. - (1) As used in this table, "beneficial ownership" means sole or shared power to vote or direct the voting of the security, or the sole or shared investment power with respect to a security (i.e., the power to dispose, or direct a disposition, of a security).
-A person is deemed at any date to have "beneficial ownership" of any security that such person has a right to acquire within 60 days of such date.
-More than one person may be deemed to have beneficial ownership of the same securities. - (2) The address of this shareholder is: c/o Onex Corporation, 161 Bay Street, P.O.
+^{} Less than 1%

+- (2) The address of this shareholder is: c/o Onex Corporation, 161 Bay Street, P.O.
 Box 700, Toronto, Ontario, Canada M5J 2S1. - (3) Includes 11,635,958 multiple voting shares held by wholly-owned subsidiaries of Onex, 1,382,403 subordinate voting shares held in trust for Celestica Employee Nominee Corporation as agent for and on behalf of certain executives and employees of Celestica pursuant to certain of Celestica's employee share purchase and option plans, and 160,492 subordinate voting shares directly or indirectly held by certain officers of Onex, which Onex or such other person has the right to vote.

-The share provisions provide "coat-tail" protection to the holders of the subordinate voting shares by providing that the multiple voting shares will be converted automatically into subordinate voting shares upon any transfer thereof, except (i) a transfer to Onex or any affiliate of Onex or (ii) a transfer of 100% of the outstanding multiple voting shares to a purchaser who also has offered to purchase all of the outstanding subordinate voting shares for a per share consideration identical to, and otherwise on the same terms as, that offered for the multiple voting shares and the multiple voting shares held by such purchaser thereafter shall be subject to the provisions relating to conversion as if all references to Onex were references to such purchaser.
+The share provisions provide "coat-tail" protection to the holders of the subordinate voting shares by providing that the multiple voting shares will be converted automatically into subordinate voting shares upon any transfer thereof, except (i) a transfer to Onex or (ii) a transfer of 100% of the outstanding multiple voting shares to a purchaser who also has offered to purchase all of the outstanding subordinate voting shares for a per share consideration identical to, and otherwise on the same terms as, that offered for the multiple voting shares and the multiple voting shares held by such purchaser.
 In addition, if (i) any holder of any multiple voting shares ceases to be an affiliate of Onex or (ii) Onex and its affiliates cease to have the right, in all cases, to exercise the votes attached to, or to direct the voting of, any of the multiple voting shares held by Onex and its affiliates, such multiple voting shares shall convert automatically into subordinate voting shares on a one-for-one basis.
-For these purposes, (i) "Onex" includes any successor corporation resulting from an amalgamation, merger, arrangement, sale of all or substantially all of its assets, or other business combination or reorganization involving Onex, provided that such successor corporation beneficially owns directly or indirectly all multiple voting shares beneficially owned directly or indirectly by Onex immediately prior to such transaction and is controlled by that other, or that other and one or more corporations each of which is controlled by that other, or that other and one or more corporations each of which is controlled by that other, or thoir or the other or the other of the other or that other, or the other or the other or the other of the other or that other, or the other or company that controls of the other or the legislation to which they would have been entitled in the event of a takeover bid for the multiple voting shares if the multiple voting shares had been subordinate voting shares
+For these purposes, (i) "Onex" includes any successor corporation resulting from an amalgamation, merger, arrangement, sale of all or substantially all of its assets, or other business combination or reorganization involving Onex, provided that such successor corporation beneficially owns directly or indirectly all multiple voting shares beneficially owned directly or indirectly by Onex immediately prior to such transaction and is controlled by the same person or persons as controlled Onex prior to the consummation of such transaction; (ii) a corporation shall be deemed to be a subsidiary of another corporation if, but only if, (a) it is controlled by that other, or that other and one or more corporations each of which is controlled by that other, or that other and one or more corporations each of which is controlled by that other, or two or more corporations each of which is controlled by that other, or the other and one or more corporations each of which is controlled by that other, or two or more corporations e